spazzylemons/ilbar/README.md

 ## Usage requirements

-All you need to run ilbar is a Wayland compositor which provides the following interfaces with at least the following versions:
+All you need to run ilbar is GTK+ 3 and a Wayland compositor which provides the following interfaces with at least the following versions:

 - wl_compositor, version 4
 - wl_seat, version 7